Cremation Costs in North Carolina | 2026 Guide

 2. Documentation and authorization: The funeral director will obtain the necessary documentation and authorization from the family or their legal representative, including a death certificate and any required permits.

 3. Preparation for cremation: The body is prepared for cremation by removing any medical devices or non-combustible materials.
-The deceased may be placed in a simple container, such as a cardboard casket or alternative container, suitable for the cremation process.
+The deceased may be placed in a simple container, such as a cardboard casket or an alternative container, suitable for the cremation process.

 4. Identification and labeling: The deceased is identified and labeled with a unique identification number to ensure proper tracking throughout the cremation process.